 Gold prices are influenced by global forces rather than a single player.
 Here are the main factors that drive gold:

-1. Central Banks & Interest Rates
+1. Central Banks & Interest

 When central banks cut rates, gold demand increases as it becomes more attractive than low-yield assets.
 Higher rates can reduce gold prices.